10 Days Egypt Itinerary: Ancient Wonders & Local Treasures

 The boat ride to the island took about an hour and was absolutely beautiful.
 Once we reached Giftun Island, we were blown away by how clear and blue the water was.
 It honestly looked like something out of the Maldives.
 The soft white sand, floating hammocks, overwater swings, and shaded cabanas made it the perfect beach escape.

 We had plenty of time to swim, snorkel, and relax on the island.
-There were coral reefs not far from the shore, so we also saw colorful fish and underwater life while snorkeling.
-The vibe was super chill, no crowds, just the sound of waves and the sun shining down.
-We stayed on the island for a few hours before returning by boat around 4 PM.After freshening up, we packed our bags and headed to the airport for our evening flight back to Cairo.
-We stayed at a nearby Airbnb for our final night, as our return flight was scheduled for the next morning.
+In addition, coral reefs were not far from the shore, so we saw colorful fish and other underwater life while snorkeling.
+The vibe was incredibly chill: no crowds, just the sound of waves and the sun shining down.
+After a few hours on the island, we returned by boat around 4 PM.

 DAY 10 – Fly back home

+This final day wraps up your whirlwind Egyptian adventure — make time for last-minute photos, souvenirs, or a casual Egyptian meal before departure.
 Tired but full of memories, we ended our journey with our hearts full.

 💡 Optional Add-On Itineraries